siyuhuang/QuantArt/README.md

 Results will be saved in `logs/`.

 ## Datasets and Pre-trained Models
-**Stage-1:** The datasets and pre-trained models for codebook pretraining in this repository are as follows:
+**Stage-1:** The datasets and pre-trained models for codebook pretraining are as follows:

 | Dataset | Pre-trained Model |
 | ---- | ---- |